Powered by Coverage.com (NPN: 19966249)

 Additional coverage options

 A high-value home insurance policy might also include additional coverage types that are not typically included in standard home insurance policies.
 For example, many luxury homeowners insurance policies may automatically include water backup, landscaping, identity theft and business property coverage.
-On standard home insurance policies, you likely have to include these coverage options manually for an additional cost.
+On standard home insurance policies, you typically have to request to add these coverages and pay extra for them.

 Policy perks